Diamine

-A diamine is an amine with exactly two amino groups.
+A diamine is an amine with two amino groups.
 Diamines are used as monomers to prepare polyamides, polyimides, and polyureas.
 The term diamine refers mostly to primary diamines, as those are the most reactive.

+Practical considerations

 In terms of quantities produced, 1,6-diaminohexane (a precursor to Nylon 6-6) is most important, followed by ethylenediamine.
 Vicinal diamines (1,2-diamines) are a structural motif in many biological compounds and are used as ligands in coordination chemistry.
+Many diamines are used as hardeners in the curing of epoxide resins.
+Putrescine and cadaverine are simple diamines that occur widely in nature.